OpenRiskNet/home/openshift/create-sso.md

 [Keycloak](http://www.keycloak.org/) is Red Hat's single sign on solution, being marketed as [Red Hat SSO](https://access.redhat.com/products/red-hat-single-sign-on).

-Information oo running this in OpenShift can be found in these locations:
+Information on running this in OpenShift can be found in these locations:

 * Blog/video demonstrating how to set this up [here](https://blog.openshift.com/openshift-commons-briefing-35-sso-best-practices-keycloak-integration-openshift/)
 * Documentation for SSO on OpenShift Enterprise [here](https://docs.openshift.com/enterprise/3.1/using_images/xpaas_images/sso.html)